sadeshmukh/voyager/README.md

 # Voyager

-A Slack bot for interactive party games within Slack (or Discord)?

-why does setuptools want to be a pain
+This initially started as a Slack bot, but has since been ported to Discord - Slack proved to be too restrictive and hard to work with.

 ## Too short, didn't read?

-Voyager creates dynamic party game instances in Slack!
+Voyager creates dynamic party game instances in Discord!
 Players compete in various mini-games like quick math, trivia, speed challenges, and word games.
 Failed players face elimination rounds with different challenges.
 The system is designed to be extensible - adding new game types is easy!

 ## Game Types